clickcrystals-development/ClickCrystals/README.md

 ----------------------------------------------------------------------------------

 ### How do I use it?
-- 1) Attack an obsidian or bedrock with an END CRYSTAL to place the crystal.
+- Attack an obsidian or bedrock with an END CRYSTAL to place the crystal.
 DOES NOT AUTO CLICK/REPLENISH ANYTHING!
-- 2) Attack an obsidian or bedrock with an OBSIDIAN to search the hotbar for a crystal.
-DOES NOT AUTO CLICK/REPLENISH ANYTHING, ONLY SCROLLING HOTBAR!

 ### Commands
 - ClickCrystalsToggle